 - When Sonya asks Yaz where she's been going, Yaz mentions Hong Kong, Madagascar and Gloucester.
 Incidentally, Yaz's dad heard about what happened in Gloucester and, once again, chalked it up to a conspiracy of some kind.

-- This is not the first time the Doctor's encountered an alien being worshipped as a god who was eventually sealed inside a space prison after the natives got wise.
+- This is not the first time the Doctor's encountered an alien being worshiped as a god who was eventually sealed inside a space prison after the natives got wise.